Pingers62/Gas-Cylinder-level-Monitor/README.md

 #include <ESP8266WiFi.h> // for the AP webserver
 #include <ESP8266WebServer.h> // for the AP webserver

-The complete project build can be found on YouTube (XXXXX) The .STL files are for the 3D printed case used in the YouTube video
+The complete project build can be found on YouTube (https://www.youtube.com/watch?v=kDsmYCYtwlo&t=710s) The .STL files are for the 3D printed case used in the YouTube video